 Hey all!
 Hope you’re all doing well.
-We are very proud today to announce our first proper Liverpool Geological Society trip since we re-formed.
-We are planning to take the team for an amazing trip to the fascinating Forest of Bowland.
+We are very proud today to announce our first proper trip since we re-formed.
+We are planning to take the team for an amazing trip to the fascinating Lake District.
 This is one of the oldest ancient forests in the country, part of the expanse of forest land that used to stretch from the New Forest in Hampshire all the way to the great Sherwood Forest.
-The Forest of Bowland was the North-Western tip of this great expanse and survives their to this day along with the Fells of Bowland, a beautiful area of geological interest.
+The Forest of Bowland was the North-Western tip of this great expanse and survives their to this day along with the Fells of Cumbria, a beautiful area of geological interest.

 The geology of this fascinating and beautiful area encapsulates over 340 million years of complex development.
 The area has been covered under the deep sea and with tropical lagoons.
 This means there have been coral reefs in this land, there have been swamps and large deltas and huge glaciers and gigantic sheets of ice.
 All these events in the geological history of the area have created a amazingly diverse set of sediment rock in the area.
 The world famous ‘Bowland Series’ contains shale, sand stones, lime stones and milestone grit.

 Some of The Forest of Bowland’s beautiful waterfalls.